Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Introduction

 Despite the widespread use of SE imaging, works that examine the information content in SE detector signals and seek statistically optimal estimation of SE yield have appeared only recently.
 Peng et al.~\cite{PengMBBG:20, PengMBG:21} introduced the concept of \emph{time-resolved measurement} (TRM) to SE imaging under an assumption of ideal SE detection.
 TRM can be understood to almost completely mitigate source shot noise; see \cref{sec:TRM}.
 Agarwal et al.~\cite{AgarwalPG:23} introduced modeling of actual detector voltage signals and experimentally demonstrated noise reduction in a helium ion microscope (HIM)~\cite{Agarwal:2024-PNAS}.
 These previous works do not include any modeling of beam cross section.

 In this paper, we complement the framework of previous works with detailed physics-based probabilistic modeling of the beam cross section.
 Our main assertion is that nonzero beam cross-sectional area causes the SE count due to a single incident particle to follow a mixture distribution.
-This contrasts with a convolutional model that is intuitive because, na\"ively, the effect of the beam seems analogous to blurring in a linear optical system.
+This contrasts with a convolutional model that may be intuitive because, na\"ively, the effect of the beam seems analogous to blurring in a linear optical system.
 Indeed, convolutional modeling is conventional in scanning electron microscopy~\cite{Frase2007, Mack2015, Villarrubia2015}; we seek to expose the limitations and suboptimality of this modeling while providing an operational alternative.

-As a prototypical problem in semiconductor metrology, we consider here the localization of an axis-aligned straight edge between SE yield levels in a two-dimensional sample.
-This simplified imaging-based inspection problem allows us to use root mean-squared error (RMSE) to explicitly compare the accuracies of estimates produced from mixture modeling and from convolutional modeling.
-Monte Carlo simulations show RMSE reduced by a factor of 2.5 by using TRM with a mixture model as compared to TRM with a convolution model; improvement relative a conventional interpolation method is by a factor of 5\@.
-On experimental HIM data, we observe an an average RMSE reduction factor of 1.5 with respect to a convolution model and 5.4 with respect to interpolation.
+As a simplified abstraction of a prototypical problem in semiconductor metrology, we consider here the localization of an axis-aligned straight edge in a two-dimensional sample with distinct SE yield levels on each side of the edge.
+This simplified imaging-based inspection problem allows us to use root mean-squared error (RMSE) of the edge location to explicitly compare the accuracies of estimates produced from mixture modeling and from convolutional modeling.
+In a highlighted example (see \cref{subfig:edge_50.2_dose_eta_1_10_RMSE}(b)), Monte Carlo simulations show RMSE reduced by a factor of 2.5 by using TRM with a mixture model as compared to TRM with a convolution model; improvement relative to a conventional interpolation method is by a factor of 5\@.
+In general, improvements will depend on many factors, including beam diameter relative to raster scan spacing, edge location relative to the scan grid, SE yield values, and number of incident particles.
+On experimental HIM data, we observe an average RMSE reduction factor of 1.5 with respect to a convolution model and 5.4 with respect to interpolation.